vipulnaik/diet-exercise-health/profile-information/health-profile.md

     light](../best-practices/best-practices-around-light.md).

 * I execute the [vision checklist](../checklists/vision-checklist.md)
-  every 2 to 4 months.
+  aspirationally every 2 months, with different parts that I cycle between, so each part gets done at least once every 6 months.
 The execution log is [here](../logs/vision-checklist-log.md).
 I might also execute portions of the vision checklist (such as trying to read license plates) at random points in between.

 * I have some issues with distance vision, as evinced in the eye exam results.
 Since I don't drive, and the issues haven't gotten in my